Good Friday: Eastern Orthodox

-Byzantine Christians (Eastern Christians who follow the Rite of Constantinople: Orthodox Christians and Greek-Catholics) call this day "Great and Holy Friday", or simply "Great Friday".
+Byzantine Christians (Eastern Christians who follow the Rite of Constantinople: Orthodox Christians, Eastern Lutherans and Greek-Catholics) call this day "Great and Holy Friday", or simply "Great Friday".
 Because the sacrifice of Jesus through his crucifixion is recalled on this day, the Divine Liturgy (the sacrifice of bread and wine) is never celebrated on Great Friday, except when this day coincides with the Great Feast of the Annunciation, which falls on the fixed date of 25 March (for those churches which follow the traditional Julian Calendar, 25 March currently falls on 7 April of the modern Gregorian Calendar).
 Also on Great Friday, the clergy no longer wear the purple or red that is customary throughout Great Lent, but instead don black vestments.
 There is no "stripping of the altar" on Holy and Great Thursday as in the West; instead, all of the church hangings are changed to black, and will remain so until the Divine Liturgy on Great Saturday.

 The faithful revisit the events of the day through the public reading of specific Psalms and the Gospels, and singing hymns about Christ's death.
 Rich visual imagery and symbolism, as well as stirring hymnody, are remarkable elements of these observances.
 In the Orthodox understanding, the events of Holy Week are not simply an annual commemoration of past events, but the faithful actually participate in the death and the resurrection of Jesus.